kolorahl/kolorahl.github.io/_posts/2013-07-25-javascript-framework.markdown

 uid: 428053620
 ---

-So I said I was going to use HTML 5, JavaScript, and Websocket for my client tech stack.
+So I said I was going to use HTML 5, JavaScript, and Web socket for my client tech stack.
 The only part I forgot to investigate was a JavaScript framework that I could use to quickly and easily craft the client experience.
 Writing "massive" JavaScript files by hand using only jQuery and one or two other small